10 Things You Should Always Do to Save Fuel

 2. Don’t push the accelerator too far down

-This is not just because of what gear your in.
-You maybe in a high gear and traveling at a steady speed but if you are pushing the accelerator down a long way to avoid changing into a lower gear (for example into third from fourth) then you’re using more fuel not less.
+This is not just because of what gear you’re in.
+You may be in a high gear and traveling at a steady speed but if you are pushing the accelerator down a long way to avoid changing into a lower gear (for example into third from fourth) then you’re using more fuel not less.
 This is of course if you are driving an automatic car, the car will do a better job than you of choosing which gear to be in so it’s not a problem for an automatic.

 3. Turn the air-conditioning off

+Turning on the air conditioner at low temperatures consumes about 15% of fuel.
+So if it’s not too hot, roll down the windows and turn off the air conditioning when driving around town.
 Whereas it can get very humid in African countries or in the summer for some, it’s enticing to drive around while the air-con is on.
 The problem with air-con being on all the time while you drive is that it uses quite a bit of fuel, so we’d advise you turn it off when you can and drive with your windows down if it’s not raining or when you are driving around town.

-4. Check your tyre pressure regularly
+4. Check your tire pressure regularly

 5. Don’t carry unnecessary weight